gatsbyjs/gatsby/docs/blog/2019-04-29-component-shadowing/index.md

 ## Conclusion

-Component Shadowing is a powerful feature for making small changes to a theme without the need for complex configuration.
+Component Shadowing is a powerful feature for making one-off changes to a theme without the need for complex configuration or maintaining a fork of the code.
 It's a stable feature in Gatsby Themes and is currently being used in production.

 ## Further Reading